Beexoul/Delicious_Restaurant_Management_System/README.md

 Stack Exchange Inc. (2024). *Stack Overflow: Python programming Q&A*.
 Stack Exchange. https://stackexchange.com/ xAI.
 (2024). *Grok AI documentation*. xAI. https://grok.xai/
 ---

-`# catch: this project is under construction and will be completely released as soon as possible`